projet-m2-siris-unistra/chatalk/README.md

 All manifests for Kubernetes (k8s) to deploy all applications that we need in our clusters.

+### mock-up

+Mock-ups of our application designed using Affinity Designer.

 ### protocoles

 Specifications about our protocols.